 “Then the Lord said to Joshua, “Today I have rolled away the reproach of Egypt from you.”
 So the place has been called Gilgal to this day.
 On the evening of the fourteenth day of the month, while camped at Gilgal on the plains of Jericho, the Israelites celebrated the Passover.
 The day after the Passover, they ate some of the produce of the land: unleavened bread and roasted grain.”
 (Joshua 5:9-11 NIV)

-On this Holy Thursday, my Bible reading came from Joshua 5, where after they crossed the Jordan River, they camped at Gilgal, circumcised the men (ouch) and celebrated a Passover Seder.
+So this passage recounts that after they crossed the Jordan River, they camped at Gilgal, circumcised the men (ouch) and celebrated a Passover Seder.
 The NIV phrases it, “taken away my disgrace” because the Lord said it’s a disgrace for my people to be slaves.

 This was a momentous thing for them to finally occupy this land.
 Whoop!
 Consider how you’d feel after trudging for YEARS by foot, sleeping under the stars, enduring all kinds of weather and finally arrive at your destination.
 No GPS, no vehicle or other electronics.
 Guided solely by the voice of God.

-Christ is our promised land– life in Him has moments of milk & honey (sweetness) amidst the aggravations & adversity of normal, twenty-first century Christian life.
-As we recall the events of Holy Week leading to Sun morning, we celebrate each aspect of His lordship.
-The Last Supper, the meal Jesus shared was actually a Passover Seder.
+Christ is our promised land.
+Life in Him has moments of milk & honey (sweetness) amidst the aggravations & adversity of normal, twenty-first century Christian life.
+As we recall the events of Holy Week leading to Easter morning, we celebrate each aspect of His lordship.
+The Last Supper, the meal Jesus shared with His friends was actually a Passover Seder.
 Good Friday’s horribly violent execution, the burial — all holy, sacred and significant events leading to the biggest supernatural act of all — the executed man, now entombed, has come back to life and walks, talks & eats with His friends.
 No other religious god can claim this fact.

 Power Behind the Scenes